sorted01/Filametrix/README.md

 **!!
 THIS IS A WORK IN PROGRESS !!**

-**After my holiday trip I will mount the toolhead for another proof of concept in the printer.
-Once this is done I would appreciate if someone with an working ERCF unit could check it.**

 - This is my very first repository on GitHub.
 Please be paitend with me :D - Any hints are welcome!
 - We will need to use one of the ADXL mounting threads
 - I designed it for main body without tool head sensor as I am planning to go with [Happy Hare](https://github.com/moggieuk/ERCF-Software-V3)